OpenGammaProject/Open-Gamma-Detector/README.md

 ## Hardware

 This project utilizes a silicon photomultiplier (short SiPM) which is way smaller and more robust than a traditional photomultiplier tube and does not need a high-voltage supply (traditionally ~1000 V).
-Here are some very helpful in-depth datasheets about the particular MicroFC SiPM used here:
+Here are some very helpful in-depth datasheets about the particular MicroFC SiPM recommended here:

 * [C-Series SiPM Sensors datasheet](https://www.onsemi.com/pdf/datasheet/microc-series-d.pdf)
 * [Linearity of the Silicon Photomultiplier](https://www.onsemi.com/pub/Collateral/AND9776-D.PDF)
 * [Introduction to the SiliconPhotomultiplier (SiPM)](https://www.onsemi.com/pub/Collateral/AND9770-D.PDF)
 * [Biasing and Readout of ON Semiconductor SiPM Sensors](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF)

 The hardware consists of the main detector (`hardware` folder) which includes amplification, pulse detection and energy measurement.
-If you already have a SiPM/crystal assembly compatible with voltages around 30 V, you may use it with the detector board and soldering wires directly to the correct pads.
-Otherwise, you can use my [SiPM carrier board](https://github.com/Open-Gamma-Project/MicroFC-SiPM-Carrier-Board), which holds the SiPM and all the optimal decoupling.
+If you already have a SiPM/crystal assembly compatible with voltages around 30 V, you may use it with the detector board and connecting wires directly to the correct pads.
+Otherwise, you can use my [SiPM carrier board](https://github.com/Open-Gamma-Project/MicroFC-SiPM-Carrier-Board), which holds the SiPM and all the optional decoupling.

 The heart of the detector board is the Raspberry Pi Pico which uses its ADC to measure the pulse amplitude (i.e. the energy) immediately after an event occurs starting with an interrupt.
 I can really recommend you reading the datasheet or maybe also having a look at a deeper analysis of the Pico ADC, if you're interested:

 * [Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)
 * [Characterizing the Raspberry Pi Pico ADC](https://pico-adc.markomo.me/)

 Here are some front and back side renders of the detector PCB.
 Size is about 12 x 5 cm.
-If you don't need the additional space to mechanically mount the SiPM/scintillator assembly to the rest of the detector board, you can just cut it off at the white line and you're left with a smaller detector.
+If you don't need the additional space to mechanically mount the SiPM/scintillator assembly to the rest of the detector board, you can just cut it off at the white line and you're left with an even smaller detector.

 <p align="center">
   <img alt="Front Side PCB" title="Front Side PCB" src="docs/pcb_front.png" style="width:49%">